slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Independent is what people call you if your opinions don’t upset anybody."
 -- Nassin Taleb*

 > *"I love individuals.
 I hate groups of people.
 I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
-But I love individuals."
+But I love individuals." (...)
+"Political correctness is America’s newest form of intolerance, and it is especially pernicious because it comes disguised as tolerance.
+It presents itself as fairness, yet attempts to restrict and control people’s language with strict codes and rigid rules."
 -- George Carlin*

 > *"Every society honors its live conformists and its dead troublemakers."